burlachenkok/exploring-python3/python3-note.md

 7. In Python there is the "exotic" operator `**`.
 This operator can raise integers, real, and complex numbers to specific powers.
 Such a built-in operator is absent in C++.

 8. Unlike many C-based languages, Python does not have a unary post(postfix) `++` increment or `--` decrement operators that increment or decrement integer operands by one.
-The reason for having this inside compile-based languages is because for such construction, there is typically just an Assembly command.
+The possible reason for having this inside compile-based languages is because for such construction, there is typically just an Assembly command.

 9. The boolean literals are named as `true`, and `false` in C++.
 However, in Python, they are named as `True`, or `False`.
 The underlying type `bool` has the same typing both in C++ and in Python.